 Mindful moments of calm

 Simple everyday rituals are a lovely way to introduce moments of calm into the day.
-They can support us when our creative work gets busy, giving us a break and helping us to reset and refocus.
+They can support us when our work gets busy, giving us a break and helping us to reset and refocus.
 When we take a step back, we can gain insight and clarity, reminding us of our motivations and keeping us on track.
 I see these moments as tiny touchstones supporting me and my work throughout the day – especially when I get stuck and I start to procrastinate!

 My favourite simple everyday rituals

 1. Joyful journaling

-This year I started The Artist’s Way, a book and creative programme by Julia Cameron.
+This year I started reading The Artist’s Way, a book and creative programme by Julia Cameron.
 One of the activities she encourages is to complete the morning pages – a process of writing a three-page stream of consciousness.
-It’s a wonderful and insightful practice and I’m finding the discipline of getting my thoughts down on paper extremely valuable.
+It’s a wonderful and insightful practice and I’m finding the discipline of getting my thoughts, ideas and goals down on paper extremely valuable.
 It’s also helping me to address any worries I might have, rather than letting them buzz around my head.
-I love starting the day on a positive note and taking the time to set my intention is making a huge difference.
+I love starting the day on a positive note and taking the time to set my daily intention is making a huge difference.
 I can thoroughly recommend giving it a try!

 2. A mindful pause